SaraSrkr/MLOperation/README.md

 ## Key Steps

 ## Automated ML Expermint : register bankmarketing dataset and create auto ML expermint and deploy the best model

+Transfer trained model to production need to have a completed experiment for training model or auto ML Then choose the best model and deploy it to create endpoint allow others interact with model through it.

 <img src="images/Registered Datasets.jpg">